brunasti/hcl_calculator/README.md

 you can see all the operation that have been executed on the server.

-Hera an example of the output:
+Here is an example of the output:

     [
         {